...

 We can make use of them for free!

-Primary live needs, where we necessarily invest (money or energy) in:
+Primary live needs, where we necessarily invest (money and energy) in:

 - Individual housing, renting or buying